lerna-lite/lerna-lite/packages/version/README.md

 "Graduating" a package means bumping to the non-prerelease variant of a prerelease version, eg. `package-1@1.0.0-alpha.0 => package-1@1.0.0`.

-> NOTE: when specifying packages, dependents of specified packages will be released, but will not be graduated.
+> **Note** when specifying packages, dependents of specified packages will be released, but will not be graduated.

 ### `--conventional-prerelease`